 Yes.
-You will need to have regular access to a computer and the internet.
-Some of your study material will be provided on a ‘virtual learning environment’ called CLIC.
+You will need to have regular access to a computer and the internet as study material will be provided on a virtual learning platform.

 You will need to have five GCSEs of grade C or above in English, mathematics, science and two other subjects.
 You need to have evidence of recent study (within the last five years) and/or experience in practice of five years or more.

 Call us and we can talk through your options with you; you may need to take Access Courses first.

 Yes, you will need to retain student membership for the duration of your course.

 Yes.
 Student registration will cost £30*.
 You will need to visit the GOC website and complete your application directly with the GOC.